 - The need to elect a Corbyn-led government.

-Our general secretary Mark Serwotka is chairing congress this year as the current president of the TUC.
+Our general secretary Mark Serwotka chaired congress this year as outgoing president of the TUC.
 Mark took over the reins last year and described it as “an enormous privilege to be elected TUC president.”